francisrstokes/arcsecond/Readme.md

 Arcsecond is a javascript [Parser Combinator](https://en.wikipedia.org/wiki/Parser_combinator) library largely inspired by Haskell's Parsec.

-The name is also derrived from parsec, which in astronimical terms is an ["astronomical unit subtends an angle of one arcsecond"](https://en.wikipedia.org/wiki/Parsec).
+The name is also derrived from parsec, which in astronomical terms is an ["astronomical unit [that] subtends an angle of one arcsecond"](https://en.wikipedia.org/wiki/Parsec).

 ## Introduction